GPBeta/nc.js/README.md

   return CefExecuteProcess(main_args, new MyNodeCefApp, NULL);
 }
 ```
-What we need to do to integrate Node-CEF into your CEF project is just changing the inheritance from `CefRenderProcessHandler` to `ncjs::RenderProcessHandler` for your `CefApp` based class.
+What we need to do is just changing the inheritance from `CefRenderProcessHandler` to `ncjs::RenderProcessHandler` for your `CefApp` based class.

 Now your CEF project owns the Node.js module system, you can test it with:
 ```js